- Justin MaSo yeah, they are talking about mods. I think it's awesome what people did and Captains Edition is crazy.

 To make your journey more unique, Sector Extension also includes a few hundred custom names for each sector type, randomized on each play through.
 In time you will realize that these names follow certain patterns.
 These indicate to which kind of sector you are actually traveling.

-Due to all the things CE changes,the range of difficulty when comparing sector types is somewhat greater than in vanilla FTL, also when, let's say, only comparing hostile sectors.
-I can give is a vague impression on the difficulty progression, mainly concerning damage potential to ship.
-Its all situational of course, there is no real fixed progression:
+Due to all the things CE changes,the range of difficulty when comparing sector types is somewhat greater than in vanilla FTL, also when comparing, let's say, only hostile sectors among another.
+I can give a vague impression on the difficulty progression, mainly concerning damage potential to ship.
+Its all situational of course, there is no real fixed progression.
+So here is the relative difficulty of CE sectors types, from easiest to hardest:

 Engi Controlled Sectors